 - Big parking lot

 - Many stairs, ergo not accessible for disabled

 - Ticket a bit expensive

 - The museum is rather old-fashioned

 Now who knows what they will say… I noticed that on Tripadvisor they always answer taking a defensive position.
 I’m sorry but I can’t say that everything is perfect here!
-It could be better maintained and modernised because it has an enormous potential!
+It could modernised because it has an enormous potential!
 This is my opinion.

 In conclusion I think the visit can be interesting mainly for flight and aeroplanes lovers.